Himanshi-12/CI-CD-pipeline-with-GitHub-Actions-Docker/README.md

-# CI-CD-pipeline-with-GitHub-Actions-Docker
+# Project 4: CI/CD Pipeline with GitHub Actions & Docker

-## objective
+## Objective
-Set up a full CI/CD pipeline that builds a Docker image, runs tests, and deploys locally.
+Set up a CI/CD pipeline that builds a Docker image for a Node.js app, runs tests, and deploys locally.

 ## Tools
 - Node.js